Astros vs. Mariners Player Props Betting Odds

 France Stats

-- Ty France has put up 27 hits with nine doubles, a home run and 11 walks.
+- Ty France has collected 28 hits with nine doubles, a home run and 12 walks.
 He has driven in 15 runs with one stolen base.

-- France has picked up at least one hit in two straight games.
-In his last five games he is batting .143 with two walks.
+- France takes a three-game streak with at least one hit into this contest.
+During his last five outings he is batting .176 with two walks.

 France Recent Games